JNDev7/BoneBot/README.md

 <img src="img/Logo.svg" alt="Logo" title="Logo" align="right" width="72" height="72" />

-# BoneBot
+# BonerBot

 ## About

-BoneBot is a self-hosted, modular Discord bot that can respond and react to messages, add custom commands, send random files and quotes, and generate memes on demand to add more life to a Discord server.
+BonerBot is a self-hosted, modular Discord bot that can respond and react to messages, add custom commands, send random files and quotes, and generate memes on demand to add more life to a Discord server.

 ## Purpose

-BoneBot was originally written as a meme-generating Discord bot for the ISUCF'V'MB Trombone and Bass Trombone Discord server.
+BonerBot was originally written as a meme-generating Discord bot for the ISUCF'V'MB TromBoner and Bass TromBoner Discord server.
 The bot also has functionality to respond and react to messages and commands.
 This is utilized as a way to add helpful commands to the server to show links for online folders and band information.